joomengine/jcb-documentation/065-JAB18-Using-Joomla-Component-Builder.md

 * Question and Answer Component
 * Sermon Distributor

-Users can obtain keys by forking or starring the public repositories and then importing them via JCB’s **Import Packages** feature.
+Users can obtain keys by forking or starring the public repositories and then importing them via JCB's **Import Packages** feature.

 ---